ayexhs/StockLift-ScriptedByHer/README.md

   - Festival timing
   - Market trends
   - Historical sales data
 - Get **personalized discount recommendations** to maximize revenue and clear slow-moving stock.

-### 5. Custom Bundling & Bundle Recommendations

 - Create custom product bundles by combining complementary items from your inventory or collaborating with other shopkeepers.
 - The system suggests **high-impact bundles** tailored for upcoming festivals and customer preferences.
 - Bundling helps: